tigerlang/Tiger/README.md

 > **Version 0.4.3** – A simple, compiled language with Python‑like syntax that transpiles to C++.

-Tiger is a statically typed (but optionally) language designed for small to medium scripts and GUI applications.
+Tiger is a statically typed (but optionally) language.
 Your `.tgr` source is translated to C++20 and then compiled into a native executable.

 ---